Skip to Content

 Schumacher 121 Oscillating Fan

-This fan has two speeds and oscillates to keep the air circulating.
+This 12V clip-on fan can be placed anywhere in a car, van, or RV as long as the cord can reach a 12V outlet.
+It has two speeds and oscillates to keep the air circulating.
 It’s made of heavy-duty plastic and weighs in at just over two pounds.

-Reviewers include some long-haul truck drivers who are satisfied with the fan’s performance which is why we included it here as well as in our post on how to stay cool in an RV without air conditioning.
+Reviewers include some long-haul truck drivers who are satisfied with the fan’s performance, which is why we included it here as well as in our post on how to stay cool in an RV without air conditioning.

 Schumacher 121 Oscillating Fan for Cars, Trucks, Buses, RVs, and Boats - 12V